demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 and click the newly created Codespace (should have a random name).

 It can take up to a few minutes for the Codespace to be fully initialized.
-This is a one-time process that's done only at the first time you open a Codespace.
+This is a one-time process that's done only the first time you open a Codespace.

 Once the initialization is completed and your Codespace is ready, you will be redirected to the IDE, where you can start your development.